syncfusion-content/xamarin-docs/Xamarin/AutoComplete/DataTemplateSelector.md

 # DataTemplateSelector in Xamarin AutoComplete (SfAutoComplete)

-[`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) supports DataTemplateSelector, which is used to choose a DataTemplate based on data object.
+The [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) control supports DataTemplateSelector, which allows you to choose a DataTemplate based on the data object.
+This provides a powerful way to customize the appearance of items in the suggestion list based on specific conditions.

 {% tabs %}